emissary-ingress/emissary/docs/user-guide/oauth-oidc-auth.md

 ---

 Ambassador Pro adds native support for the OAuth and OIDC authentication schemes for single sign-on with various identity providers (IDPs).
 This guide will demonstrate configuration using the Auth0 IDP.

+Note: If you need to use an IDP other than Auth0, please contact us.
+We are currently testing support for other IDPs, including Keycloak, Okta, and AWS Cognito.

 ## Configuring Environment Variables
 Auth0 integration supports two different configuration patterns.
 The [default configuration](/user-guide/oauth-oidc-auth#auth0-default-configuration) integrates Auth0 with Ambassador Pro without verification from the Auth0 management API.
 If you want the Auth0 management API to verify your application configuration, follow the [validation mode configuration](/user-guide/oauth-oidc-auth#auth0-validation-mode-configuration).